 Employing nursing associates

-The nursing associate apprenticeship standard has been approved is now available for use.
+The nursing associate apprenticeship standard has been approved and is now available for use.
 This is funded by employers via the apprenticeship levy and offers a work-based training route.
-It is based on the HEE curriculum at the current time but when we are the regulator of nursing associates, the standard will be changed to reflect our standards and education requirements.
+It’s based on the HEE curriculum at the current time but when we are the regulator of nursing associates, the standard will be changed to reflect our standards and education requirements.

-Until we approve nursing associate programmes, apprenticeships must be delivered with the involvement of an NMC approved education institution for pre-registration nursing.
+Until we approve nursing associate programmes, apprenticeships must be delivered by an NMC approved education institution for pre-registration nursing.